 Specifically, I developed a framework for designing learning algorithm that align with the goal of optimizing performance metrics in differentiable learning pipelines.
 I investigate for new paradigms in designing learning algorithms that align with various types of goals commonly required by machine learning applications.

 I received my Ph.D. from the Department of Computer Science, University of Illinois at Chicago.
 I was fortunate to have Prof. Brian Ziebart as my advisor.
 I was grateful to also collaborate with Prof. Xinhua Zhang.
-My thesis proposed distributionally-robust algorithms that combine the benefit of the large-margin models in terms of their flexibility with the probabilistic models in terms of their statistical properties.

 I was born and raised in a small village in Java island, Indonesia.
 After high school, I moved to Jakarta to complete my bachelor degree at the Institute of Statistics.
 I was also very lucky to be awarded Fulbright scholarship in 2012.
 Being a Fulbright grantee was a milestone to pursue my passion in machine learning research.

 I am fond of nature.
 In my spare time, I enjoy hiking in national parks and local forests with my family.